 An elegant external door solution that is finding increasing favour in traditional and contemporary homes, bi-fold doors are an attractive and convenient replacement for French doors or more common hinged doors, particularly in conservatories.

 That said, safety and security should always be a paramount concern, particularly in a family home.
 This is one of the few reasons that many homeowners might initially be put off bi-folding doors, as they have somehow earned a reputation for being insecure.
 Many of the rumours that might spawn these hesitations, however, are completely ill-founded.
-Indeed, as long as you take the right precautionary measures, bi-fold doors are not only no less secure than conventional patio or French doors, but could potentially be even more secure.
+Indeed, as long as you take the sensible precautionary measures, bi-fold doors are just as secure as conventional patio or French doors, potentially even more so.

 - Multi-point locking system – Most modern bi-fold door systems will be installed with a multi-point locking system and an in-line tracking system that an intruder will find it almost impossible to lift the door from.
 This is because the doors will be attached to a gear within the bottom track, so to remove the doors, they would need to remove the gear also (which will be manufactured from hardened steel).
 They are not going to manage that without making a LOT of noise.

 - Glazing – The glazing options for bi-fold doors (which we’ll go into in more detail later) are numerous.
 At a minimum they’ll feature double-glazing, which will also help with your home’s thermal efficiency.
 Double-glazing is not only incredibly sturdy, but in a bi-fold door, the internally beaded frames of the doors should also overlap with the glass panels, for even greater protection.

 - Secured by Design – All modern bi-folding door systems should conform to the standards set by Secured by Design, which is the official UK Police initiative to stop criminal intrusion through secure design practices.